CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 It's almost inevitable that a confrontation with the Lavender Lancers occurs within a day or two of the adventurers' arrival in Tuntin.
 Several scenarios can trigger this confrontation:

-1. If the characters decide to confront the Lavender Lancers at the Sleeping Giant tap house after speaking with several NPCs in town.
+1. If the characters decide to confront the Lavender Lancers at the Napping Giant tap house after speaking with several NPCs in town.
 2. If the characters choose to investigate Tresendar Manor.
 3. If the party shows no interest in the Lavender Lancers, a gang of ruffians seeks them out and provokes a fight in the street, often as they are leaving a location in town.

 ### **Confrontation**

-If the characters decide to confront the Lavender Lancers at the Sleeping Giant, you can describe the scene as follows:
+If the characters decide to confront the Lavender Lancers at the Napping Giant, you can describe the scene as follows:

-"The Sleeping Giant is a dilapidated tavern at the eastern end of town.
+"The Napping Giant is a dilapidated tavern at the eastern end of town.
 Four surly mudblood ruffians loiter on the covered porch, sitting on empty ale barrels or leaning against the wall.
 They are all adorned in grimy crimson cloaks, and their scowling gazes are fixed on you as you approach.

 One of the thugs spits on the ground.
 "Well, well," he sneers.
 "Here's a whole bunch of little pups.
 What's your business here, pups?
 Did you come to yap at us?"